 If you don’t scream, laugh, yawn, apply mascara or try and touch your nose with your tongue.
 If you plan to do all of those things again, there’s a good chance whoever your hiding it from will see it.
 If you need to keep it secret for as long as possible, choose a clear or flesh-coloured ball.
 Keep your head down when you talk and try not to open your mouth too wide if you at some point need to look someone in the eye.

-What to eat when you first have it done?
+What can you eat when you first have it done?

 Ever tried the baby food diet?
 You will do if you get a tongue piercing.
 The best starting point is liquid food: protein shakes, non-acidic juice, cold non-spicy soups.
 Once your swelling has reduced you can move on to soft, bland foods like ice cream and jelly- always choose hot over cold since your tongue will be super sensitive.
 If your dying for some solid food, maybe douse some mash in gravy and wait for it to cool- sounds like the perfect meal to me.